Switch to ADA Accessible Theme

 • Be Understanding.
 With respect to child support, it is likely that in many cases, paying parents will suffer financial hardship and may be unable to pay in full, or at all.
 The guidelines suggest that the paying parent try to pay as much as he/she can, even if it is not the full amount.
 As for the the parent who is receiving payments, he/she should try be accommodating and remember that this is temporary.

 If you are struggling or have questions with regard to maintaining your custody and visitation arrangement during these difficult times, the attorneys at Argyris Mah are available to provide you with valuable information and advice as to how best to proceed.
-Please call our firm at 408-214-6366 or email us at info@argyrismah.com in order to schedule a free 20 minute telephone consultation.
+Please call our firm at 408-214-6366 or email us at info@argyrismah.com in order to schedule a 20 minute telephone consultation.